 Wondering why you are seeing tiger or zebra stripes in your lawn?
 It is only temporary and nothing to be alarmed about.

-Those weird patterns are not a sign of damage by disease or pests.
-It is only Jack Frost leaving his mark!
-In just a few days they will be gone.
-You will see no more signs of them when your whole lawn is dormant and when the grass greens back up next spring you'll never know those tiger stripes were there.
+In just a few days the frost stripes will be gone.
+You will see no more signs of Jack Frost when your whole lawn is dormant and when the grass greens back up next spring you'll never know those tiger stripes were there.

 Fall and First Frost

 Fall is a time of transitions.
 As temperatures start to cool and the hours of daylight diminish, we see the seasonal changes in our yards.
 The trees put on a colorful show and leaves fall from the trees (make sure to rake them off your grass).
+The luscious green of warm-season lawns starts to fade (that's Bermuda, Zoysia, Centipede, and St. Augustine).

-The luscious green of warm season lawns starts to fade (that's bermuda, zoysia, and centipede).
-In autumn, our warm season lawns begin the transition phase of going dormant (partially green and tan) and then turn tan-colored (light brown).
-The tan color of dormancy is ushered in quickly by first frost.
+In autumn, our warm-season lawns begin the transition phase of going dormant (partially green and tan) and then fully turn tan-colored (light brown).
+The tan color of dormancy is quickly ushered in by the first few frosts of fall.

 Jack Frost Trails